facebookresearch/ELF/rts/README.md

 How to compile
 ============

-Run the command: `mkdir build && cd build && cmake .. -DGAME_DIR=../game_MC && make`
+In directory `rts`, run the command: `mkdir build && cd build && cmake .. -DGAME_DIR=../game_MC && make`

+To select the Python installation to compile with, use cmake flags `-DPYTHON_EXECUTABLE=/path/to/your/python`

 You will see a dynamic library `minirts.so` to be loaded by Python.
 You need to copy this dynamic library to where you'll run your python scripts.